daniellupescu/qrcodegenerator/README.md

 ## QR code generator

-QR code generator demo app exposing a REST API that consume a CSV file.
+QR code generator demo app exposing a REST API that consumes a CSV file.

 This is a SpringBoot app that contains a controller and a service.
 Authentication is base on an api-key (custom http header).
 Edit the application.yml to put your API key.